meetjadhav999/PhotoGallery/README.md

-# PhotoGallery
+# Photo Gallery

-.User can upload their photos on this website.
-.User can performe authentication operations like login in, register, logout etc.
-.User can only see the files which were uploaded by that user.
+User can upload their photos on this website.User can performe authentication operations like login in, register, logout etc. User can only see the files which were uploaded by that user.

-*PhotoGallery is currently under development.
+* PhotoGallery is currently under development.

-feel free to contribute.
+* feel free to contribute.